NHL Lockout Updates: Check here for the latest on negotiations between the NHL and NHL Players' Association..

 Salary Cap Flexibility

-The players have proposed a cap on how much teams can spend on coaching, scouting, management, and other off-ice expenses.
+The players are proposing a cap on how much teams can spend on coaching, scouting, management, and other off-ice expenses.

 Extra Draft Picks

-The players have proposed a mechanism that could see financially troubled teams awarded extra selections in the NHL Entry Draft.
+The players are proposing a mechanism that could see financially troubled teams awarded extra selections in the NHL Entry Draft.